-If you imagine users having local administrator rights it's a nightmare.
-They have (certainly) full control over their computer, and could do a lot of rubbish.
-To manage local administrator rights is definitely a must.
+If you imagine that your users or administrators have uncontrolled local administrator rights it’s a nightmare.
+They have (certainly) full control over their computer, and could do a lot of harm.
+So managing local administrator rights is definitely a must.

 Manage Local Administrator Rights

 The Active Directory Group Policies offer a great possibility to manage local groups on clients or servers.
 All the magic happens with “Restricted Groups”.